 Our last stop before reaching Lahaina was Kapalua.
 This coastal location has so much to offer: a coastal trail, beaches, and cliff diving.
 I recommend parking at the free public parking to get a quick look at the Dragon’s Teeth.
 We didn’t go all the way to the maze as this is a sacred native Hawaiian site, and signs request that you do not disrupt the area.
 We walked a little ways, admired the dragon’s teeth from afar and turned around.
 Some people were picnicing in the maze, which really saddened me as it is specifically asked of non-native Hawaiians to stay away.

-If you would like to hike the coastal trail, you can try parking at the Kapalua parking lot near the beginning of the trail, but this parking lot is quite small and fills up fast.
+If you would like to hike the coastal trail, you can try parking at the Kapalua parking lot near the beginning of the trail.
+Unfortunately, this parking lot is quite small and fills up fast.
 The coastal trail will take you past Kapalua Cliff House, a popular diving spot, all the way to Kapalua Bay Beach.
 The Kapalua Coastal Trail is an easy 2.5 mi/ 4 km out-and-back trail featuring beautiful views of the shoreline and whale watching.
 At the end of the trail, you’ll be rewarded with great swimming and snorkeling on the gorgeous Kapalua Bay Beach.

 WHAT’S THAT IN THE DISTANCE?